Google is, for many homeowners, still the first place they go when they’re ready to start talking to real estate agents about selling their home.

 According to a study by Backlinko, the first three organic search results on Google receive 75% of all clicks when someone performs a search on Google.
 The ads at the top of a Google search, while they do appear at the top of the screen, actually perform worse than the organic search results underneath.

-Ranking highly on Google search for phrases like “real estate agents <insert_your_suburb>” can potentially mean a constant stream of leads is delivered to your real estate business as vendors pick from the highest-ranking websites.
+Ranking high in Google search results for phrases such as “real estate agents <insert_your_suburb>” can potentially mean a constant stream of leads is delivered to your real estate business, as ‘ready to sell’ vendors pick from the highest-ranking websites.

 While there are some technical elements that your web developer should be applying to your website itself, there are steps you can take to soar to the top of Google search results without the need to spend thousands on SEO consultants.